Fiber Content: 100% Cotton

 How long it takes to biodegrade: 5-6 months

 Its natural properties: Everyone knows how wonderful cotton feels and how easy it is to care for.
 It's a simple, durable fabric.
 It is highly absorbent, soft, and breathable.
 It feels good against the skin, is naturally hypo-allergenic, and is typically very colorfast.
 Cotton resists static cling and drapes well.
+It biodegrades quickly and cleanly (synthetics take between 300-600 years to breakdown, and release chemicals into the soil as they do so).
 Cotton fibers can be woven into any number of styles ranging from feather-light to heavy-duty.

 Where it’s made: Japan

 How it’s made: Cotton fabric is made from a short stable fiber that grows in pods on the cotton plant.
 Cotton is grown in warm climates, predominantly in the southern US, China and India.
 Seeds are planted, the plant matures and flowers, after the flowers fall away pods - called bolls - emerge.
 The green boll ripens and inside the cotton fibers are thickening and growing to their full length of approximately 2.5".
 After weeks of maturing, the fibers split the boll open and the cotton emerges.
 It dries in the sun.
 The leaves of the plants must be killed so as to not be harvested with the cotton - this is done with chemicals or by waiting for a frost.
 The cotton bolls are harvested by machine and stored in modules - large rectangular blocks of the raw material.
 The modules are transported to cotton gins, where it is cleaned, de-seeded and blended by machine.
 The cleaned cotton is baled and transported to be spun into yarn.
 Here the raw, cleaned cotton is combed into rows of fiber.
 The rows are coiled and formed into a thick, loose first-stage yarn called sliver.
 Multiple strands of sliver are drawn together and then stretched out into a second stage yarn called roving.
 The roving is now stretched repeatedly for strength until it has reached the desired diameter.
 Because cotton is a short staple fiber (each individual fiber is less then a few inches long), it relies on stretching and blending multiple strands together to achieve strength.
 The finished yarn is dyed and then woven by machine into fabric.
-This fabric has a twill weave, which is different than a traditional flat or broadcloth weave.
-Rather than each warp and weft yarn overlapping 1-1, each strand of yarn overlaps two to three yarns at a time.
-This results in the classic diagonal twill pattern, and results in a stronger, heavier fabric.
+This fabric is a lightweight voile, woven in a traditional broadcloth or flat weave pattern.
 Growing cotton requires significant water and pesticide usage.
 While it is preferable to synthetics because it's a natural fiber with many useful qualities and biodegrades easily, it is not one of the most sustainable fibers.
 We are actively looking for responsibly grown cotton sources, and are exploring alternative fabrics such as hemp.
 We may also end up replacing all of our cottons with linen down the line.